TOAST-DOCS/Data-Query/en/console-user-guide.md

 ### Execute Oracle Data Source Query

-* Queries to PostgreSQL data sources are performed based on Trino-Oracle.
+* Queries to Oracle data sources are performed based on Trino-Oracle.
 * Oracle data source schemas and tables are run and expressed based on lowercase names.
 * If you have tables with the same name in different cases, query execution and schema collection might not work properly.
 * Restrictions